keul/Allanon/README.rst

 When you provide (for example) two different search parameters, you are meaning:

-    "*I don't want to download the given URL.
-This/those URL contains links to secondary pages, and inside those pages there are links to resources I want to download*"
+    "*I don't want to download resources at given URLs.
+Those URLs contain links to secondary pages, and inside those pages there're links to resources I want to download*"

 Filters are applied in the given order, so:

 * Allanon will search inside 30 pages named *category1.html*, *category2.html*, ...
-* inside those pages, Allanon will look for all links inside ``ul`` tags with CSS class *image-repos* and recursively search inside them
+* inside those pages, Allanon will look for all links inside ``ul`` tags with CSS class *image-repos* and recursively crawl them.
-* inside those pages, Allanon will looks for images inside ``div`` with class *image-containers*
+* inside those pages, Allanon will looks for images inside ``div`` with class *image-containers*.
-* images will be downloaded
+* images will be downloaded.

 Potentially you can continue this way, providing a third level of filters, and so on.

 Naming and storing downloaded resources
 ---------------------------------------

-Allanon download all files in the current directory so a filename conflict is possible.
+By default Allanon download all files in the current directory so a filename conflict is possible.
-You can control how/where download changing dynamically the filename using the ``--filename`` option and/or change the directory where to store files with the ``--directory`` option.
+You can control how/where download, changing dynamically the filename using the ``--filename`` option and/or change the directory where to store files with the ``--directory`` option.